Volunteer Maria Berlinska believes that populism is harmful to society

-The head of the Victory Drones project, the founder of the NGO "Aerial Intelligence Support Center" and a well-known volunteer, Maria Berlinska, criticized populist forecasts about the war and the return of Crimea.
+The head of the Victory Drones project, founder of the NGO "Center for Aerial Intelligence Support" and a well-known volunteer, Maria Berlinska, criticized populist predictions about war and the return of Crimea.
 In an interview with Ukrainian Radio, she emphasized that statements like "two or three weeks - and coffee in Crimea" are not only far from reality, but also harmful to society.

 Berlinska emphasized that forecasts that play on emotions and create illusions of quick victory are harmful.

-Commenting on the course of the war in 2024, Berlinska noted that many fighters have been fighting for the eleventh year, and this cannot help but affect morale.
+Commenting on the course of the war in 2024, Berlinska noted that many fighters have been fighting for the eleventh year, and this cannot but affect morale.

 “Every year it gets harder: less strength, more work.
 But it is thanks to our soldiers that we live a relatively normal life, despite all the difficulties,” she emphasized.